 Sydney’s thru-hike of the Trans-Catalina Trail in California set her on a healing journey that changed her life, and inspired her to share that power with others.
 This book isn’t so much a collection of trail tales as a workbook and guide to help you make changes in your life.

-Note: This list contains Amazon affiliate links.
-If you make a purchase, we receive a small commission (at no cost to you) that supports the work we do.
+Note: This list contains affiliate links.
+If you make a purchase, we receive a very small commission (at no cost to you) that helps sustain the work we do to create book lists and other resources for everyone to access.
 Thank you for your support!